CumulusNetworks/docs/content/version/cumulus-netq-23/Cumulus-NetQ-UI-User-Guide/Monitor-Network-Performance/Monitor-the-OSPF-Service.md

 </tr>
 <tr class="odd">
 <td><p>Table/Filter options</p></td>
-<td><p>When the selected filter option is <strong>Switches with Most Alarms</strong>, the table displays <strong></strong> switches and hosts running OSPF in decreasing order of the count of alarms—devices with the largest number of OSPF alarms are listed first</p></td>
+<td><p>When the selected filter option is <strong>Switches with Most Alarms</strong>, the table displays <strong></strong> switches and hosts running OSPF in decreasing order of the count of alarms-devices with the largest number of OSPF alarms are listed first</p></td>
 </tr>
 <tr class="even">
 <td><p>Show All Sessions</p></td>